emersion/node-unparse/README.md

 An open-source clone of Parse, using MongoDB as database and implemented with Node.js.

 See https://www.parse.com/docs/rest for the REST API documentation.
 Unparse should be compatible with it and existing Parse SDKs (e.g. with the [Javascript SDK](https://parse.com/docs/js_guide)).
+For a list of existing Parse SDKs (official and unofficial), see this page : https://www.parse.com/docs/api_libraries

 > Warning!
 This software is still in an early development stage.
 Use only for test purposes!